Sara Hughes (artist)

 Sara Hughes (born 1971) is a Canadian-born New Zealand artist.

 Background

 Hughes was born in 1971 in Vancouver, British Columbia, Canada.
 She graduated in 2001 from the Elam School of Fine Arts with a Masters of Fine Arts.

 Career

 Hughes is a painter and installation artist.

 Hughes is represented in Auckland by Gow Langsford Gallery and in Melbourne by Sutton Gallery.

-Work by Hughes is included in a number of public collections including the Auckland Art Gallery Toi o Tāmaki, Museum of New Zealand Te Papa Tongarewa, and the National Gallery of Australia.
+Work by Hughes are included in some of public collections including the Auckland Art Gallery Toi o Tāmaki, Museum of New Zealand Te Papa Tongarewa, and the National Gallery of Australia.